amanstacker/schema-package/readme.txt

 You can report bugs or request features through the WordPress.org support forum for this plugin or create new ticket on github [URL](https://github.com/amanstacker/schema-package).

 == Changelog ==

+= 1.0.7 =

+* Feature : Added compatibility with the Absolute Reviews Plugin for Product and Review Schema types.
+* Feature : Added the Review Schema type as a parent.
+* Fixed   : Minor bug fixes.

 = 1.0.6 =